Our Care Team

 You will be assigned a Registered Nurse Case Manager.
 Your case manager oversees your plan of care and makes regular visits to your home, providing hands-on care and reporting any changes in your condition to the rest of the hospice team.
 Your case manager is focused on your total care.
 They are focused on your comfort as well as providing education and communication to you and your loved ones.
 Additional hospice nurses may also provide supportive visits when needed.

 There is always a hospice nurse available 24 hours a day, every day of the year who can answer questions over the phone and make home visits when needed.

-Your medical social worker provides both emotional support and practical information.
+Your social worker provides both emotional support and practical information.
 They are knowledgeable of a variety of community services which can provide additional support including Meals on Wheels, alternative housing options, end-of-life planning, and insurance applications just to name a few.
 Additionally, they are very good listeners and can help should family conflicts arise.

 Our volunteers are important members of the hospice care team.
 The can provide friendly phone calls as well as visits.
 Their visits can allow your primary caregiver to take a brief break from care and run errands.
 Our volunteers have been carefully screened and trained for hospice.

 Specialized Care Providers